CowardlyBattleCat/intro-web-scraping/README.md

 ### HTML Basics

 HTML is one of the main building blocks of the web!
+Don't worry about memorizing all of this if it's unfamiliar, but feel free to use this a quick reference to make sense the stuff we'll be seeing.

 ###### Some common Tags(Elements):